Tomato Chicken Curry Recipe (Tamatar Murgh)

 This chicken curry with tomatoes is easy to make and comes together in under 60 minutes.

-It also uses very few ingredients that are easily available in the pantry and my recipe is a one-pot recipe too.
+It also uses very few pantry staples, and my recipe is one-pot.

 Serve it with Indian bread or steamed rice for a hearty meal.